monopole/snt/apps/examples/baseline/lifecycle.md

-kubectl delete all -l instance=production kubectl delete all -l instance=staging kubectl delete --all services kubectl get all  # See everthing marked as terminating.
+kubectl delete all -l instance=production kubectl delete all -l instance=staging kubectl delete --all services kubectl get all # Shows that everything was marked for deletion.
 ```

 Observations